-Calf augmentation aims at reshaping the leg and can be carried out using implants in a unilateral or bilateral way.
-It represents the best suited and safest procedure to treat calf hypotrophy.
-A lipofilling has been known to increase the risk of thrombo-embolic accidents and the results could be disappointing if there is a bad integration of the graft of injected fat.
+Calf augmentation aims to reshape the leg and can be carried out using implants in a unilateral or bilateral way.
+It represents the best-suited and safest procedure to treat calf hypotrophy.
+Lipofilling has been known to increase the risk of thrombo-embolic accidents and the results could be disappointing if there is a bad integration of the graft of injected fat.

 - Patients need to stop smoking before the surgery and oral contraception should be stopped 1 month before.

 - The surgery is carried out under general anesthesia and lasts about 1 to 2 hours.
 The implant is placed under the membrane of the triceps sural muscle and the scar is situated in the knee crease.
 There is no drain.